Osage Nation: Osage Allotment Act

 Although the Osage were encouraged to become settled farmers, their land was the poorest in the Indian Territory for agricultural purposes.
 They survived by subsistence farming, later enhanced by raising stock.
 They leased lands to ranchers for grazing and earned income from the resulting fees.
 In addition to breaking up communal land, the act replaced tribal government with the Osage National Council, to which members were to be elected to conduct the tribe's political, business, and social affairs.

 Under the act, initially each Osage male had equal voting rights to elect members of the council, and the principal and assistant principal chiefs.
-The rights to these lands in future generations was divided among legal heirs, as were the mineral headrights to mineral lease royalties.
+The rights to these lands in future generations were divided among legal heirs, as were the mineral headrights to mineral lease royalties.
 Under the Allotment Act, only allottees and their descendants who held headrights could vote in the elections or run for office (originally restricted to males).
 The members voted by their headrights, which generated inequalities among the voters.

 A 1992 U.S. district court decision ruled that the Osage could vote to reinstate the Osage National Council as city members of the Osage nation, rather than being required to vote by headright.
 This decision was reversed in 1997 with the United States Court of Appeals ruling that ended the government restoration.
-In 2004, Congress passed legislation to restore sovereignty to the Osage Nation and enable them to make their own decisions about government and membership qualifications for their people.
+In 2004, Congress passed legislation to restore sovereignty to the Osage Nation and enable them to make their own decisions about government and enrollment criteria for their people.

 In March 2010, the United States Court of Appeals for the Tenth Circuit held that the 1906 Allotment Act had disestablished the Osage reservation established in 1872.
 This ruling potentially affected the legal status of three of the seven Osage casinos, including the largest one in Tulsa, as it meant the casino was not on federal trust land.
 Federal Indian gaming law allows tribes to operate casinos only on trust land.

 The Osage Nation's largest economic enterprise, Osage Casinos, officially opened newly constructed casinos, hotels and convenience stores in Skiatook and Ponca City in December 2013.